Rule No. 2 summary:

-Rule No. 2 summary: Solutions come and go, but a deep understanding of the real problem creates lasting value.
-Focus on the true needs and challenges of your customers—not your preconceived ideas.
+Solutions come and go, but a deep understanding of the real problem creates lasting value.
+Focus on the true needs and challenges of your customersânot your preconceived ideas.

 By anchoring yourself to the problem, you remain flexible, innovative, and better positioned to deliver meaningful solutions.

-Where do leaders most often fall into the trap of defending their solution instead of re-examining the problem—and have you ever caught yourself doing it?
+Think of a turning point in your company where reframing the problem changed everything.
+What question did someone ask that shifted the conversation?
+Where do leaders most often fall into the trap of defending their solution instead of re-examining the problemâand have you ever caught yourself doing it?

 1. Where did you spend months building the wrong solution because you misunderstood the real problem?
 What finally exposed it?